kpalastro/OI_Analysis/docs/ARCHITECTURE.md

 3. **Persistence**
    - `database.save_option_chain_snapshot()` batches writes to `option_chain_snapshots`.
+   - Database backend is automatically selected based on environment variables:
+     - If `DB_HOST` is set: PostgreSQL/TimescaleDB is used (with hypertable for time-series optimization).
+     - Otherwise: SQLite is used (default, file-based).
    - `exchange_metadata` stores last update time, underlying price, ATM strike per exchange.
+   - `alpha_predictions` logs all Alpha model predictions and strategy actions for performance tracking.
    - Daily restart uses `load_today_snapshots` and `should_load_from_db` to recover state.

 4. **Model inference**